osquery/osquery-go/README.md

 ### Execute queries in Go

-The same Thrift bindings can be used to create a Go client for the osqueryd or osqueryi's extension socket.
+This library can also be used to create a Go client for the osqueryd or osqueryi's extension socket.
+You can use this to add the ability to performantly execute osquery queries to your Go program.
+Consider the following example:

 ```go
 package main